evan-k-nygard/Secure-Database/README.md

 * Alice sends the decrypted K_r to Eve.
 * Eve encrypts K_r with her master key (which only she knows), and stores the encrypted K_r, along with her identifying and record information, in the Keys table.

 In this scenario, neither Alice nor Eve see each other's master keys.
-Assuming the record key K_r does not leak information about any other record keys or the master key, and assuming the transaction is secure, this record sharing method should not reveal the information about any record other than R to Eve or any potential eavesdropping third party.
+Assuming the transaction is secure, this record sharing method should not reveal the information about any record other than R to Eve or any potential eavesdropping third party.

 The design questions this scheme raises are as follows (more may be added):
-* Is the scheme actually secure?
-  * Does K_r leak information about any other keys, record or master?
 * How to ensure the security and integrity of the K_r handoff and prevent any third parties from snooping?
 * How to verify Alice and Eve's authenticity throughout the handoff?
 * Since this program involves secure sharing of records among multiple users *on the same machine*, how does Eve re-encrypt K_r?
 If only one process (belonging to Alice) is being run on the machine, can one ensure that Eve's master key doesn't leak to Alice?